edgelesssys/marblerun-tensorflow-demo/README.md

 To fix this, first install at 1.32 using `requirments.txt` then manually install 1.34 using pip `python3 -m pip install grpcio~=1.34.0`

 The demo sets tensorflow to start with a LOT of memory and cpu resources (32G sgx memory, 32 memory & cpu in kubernetes), this might be overkill in which case we can reduce it, or needed in which case it might be a problem.
+We need ~256 threads for tensorflow model server to not crash.
+Using a 8GiB azure VM providing the graphene image with more than 2G of memory will crash the container (oom), execution is therefore rather slow.

 When running on kubernetes the graphene ra-tls-secret-prov example is used to distribute secrets / certificates, ideally this would be taken care of my marblerun